sebastienrocks/nuxt-netlify-test/README.md

-# portfolio
+# Sebastien Rocks

-> Portfolio of Sebastien Crapoulet
+> My personal portfolio website.
+Proudly built with Nuxt and served with Netlify.
+> Still a WIP

 ## Build Setup